Gene Ammons: Biography

 Born in Chicago, Illinois, Ammons studied music with instructor Walter Dyett at DuSable High School.
 Ammons began to gain recognition while still at high school when in 1943, at the age of 18, he went on the road with trumpeter King Kolax's band.
 In 1944, he joined the band of Billy Eckstine (who bestowed on him the nickname "Jug" when straw hats ordered for the band did not fit), playing alongside Charlie Parker and later Dexter Gordon.
 Performances from this period include "Blowin' the Blues Away," featuring a saxophone duel between Ammons and Gordon.
 After 1947, when Eckstine became a solo performer, Ammons then led a group, including Miles Davis and Sonny Stitt, that performed at Chicago's Jumptown Club.
 In 1949, Ammons replaced Stan Getz as a member of Woody Herman's Second Herd, and then in 1950 formed a duet with Sonny Stitt.

 The 1950s were a prolific period for Ammons and produced some acclaimed recordings such as The Happy Blues (1956).
 Musicians who played in his groups, apart from Stitt, included Donald Byrd, Jackie McLean, John Coltrane, Kenny Burrell, Mal Waldron, Art Farmer, and Duke Jordan.

 His later career was interrupted by two prison sentences for narcotics possession, the first from 1958 to 1960, the second from 1962 to 1969.
 He recorded as a leader for Mercury (1947–1949), Aristocrat (1948–1950), Chess (1950–1951), Prestige (1950–1952), Decca (1952), and United (1952–1953).
 For the rest of his career, he was affiliated with Prestige.
 After his release from prison in 1969, having served a seven-year sentence at Joliet penitentiary, he signed the largest contract ever offered at that time by Prestige's Bob Weinstock.

 Ammons had the first of two records released by Leonard Chess on the newly-formed Chess Records label in 1950, titled "My Foolish Heart" (Chess 1425); Muddy Waters was the second record, "Rolling Stone" (Chess 1426).
 Both records were released simultaneously.

-Ammons died in Chicago on August 6, 1974, at the age of 49, from bone cancer.
+Ammons died in Chicago on August 6, 1974, at the age of 49, from bone cancer and pneumonia.
 He was buried at Lincoln Cemetery in Blue Island, Illinois.